 From Friction to First Pays: What Three Experiments Taught Us About Entry

-What started as a 40% drop in trial starts ended with an 8% lift in account creation and a 4.5% increase in first payments.
+What started as a 40% drop in trial starts ended with an 11% lift in trial starts and a 6.3% increase in first payments.
 This is the story of three experiments, one pivot, and what the data taught us.

 ROLE